mikeperry-tor/acwiki/Survival-Guides/Snowflake-Bridge-Survival-Guide.md

 * [snowflake-server](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake/-/tree/main/server): Receives WebSocket connections from Snowflake proxies, manages Turbo Tunnel sessions, forwards sessions as TCP connections to HAProxy.
 Listens externally on port 443 (and port 80, for ACME certificate renewal).
 * [HAProxy](https://www.haproxy.org/): Load balancer.
 Receives connections from snowflake-server and balances them over the multiple instances of tor, via their respective extor-static-cookie interfaces.
 Listens on 127.0.0.1:10000.
 * tor: There are multiple instances of tor, because one is not enough for the load on the bridge.
 Each instance's `ORPort` is blocked from outside access by the firewall, and `ExtORPort auto` makes them listen for ExtORPort connections on an ephemeral localhost port.
 Each instance of tor runs an extor-static-cookie, which provides HAProxy a stable ExtORPort port number, and provides snowflake-server (via HAProxy) a stable authentication key.
 * [extor-static-cookie](https://gitlab.torproject.org/dcf/extor-static-cookie): Exposes an ExtORPort interface that uses an unchanging authentication key.
-These listen on 127.0.0.1, on port numbers 10000+*N*, where *N* is the instance number 1, 2, ….
+These listen on 127.0.0.1, on port numbers 10000+<var>N</var>, where <var>N</var> is the instance number 1, 2, ….

 ## Upgrading snowflake-server